isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ### Task 4: Test Azure Function

-In this task you will upload a test image to Storage Account and then invoke Azure Function to read text from the image.
+In this task, you will upload a test image to Storage Account and then invoke Azure Function to read text from the image.

 1. Download the test image file to your local computer, right-click the image below and select *Save Image as...* option.